 On the edge of the town and set well back from the road, this is a hotel with a difference: how many hotels have a welcoming array of exotic animals like Jacobs sheep and alpacas grazing in grassy enclosures?
 Beside them, a well laid out (and well lit) car park is set in neatly landscaped gardens, all sending out the right messages to arriving guests.

-The Fennin family's modern hotel offers something for everyone: locals clearly enjoy the good food served in the Bistro, bar and café, while visitors also have very comfortable accommodation - and the Revive treatment rooms offer relaxation and pampering to all.
+The Fennin family's modern hotel offers something for everyone: locals clearly enjoy the good food served in the Bistro, bar and café, there are good facilities for both leisure visitors and business guests, who have a good choice of rooms for meetings and events as well as very comfortable accommodation - and the Revive treatment rooms offer relaxation and pampering to all.

-Check-in, in the bright, comfortably furnished atrium lobby, is a pleasure for both business and leisure guests, thanks to the efficiency and helpfulness of friendly receptionists who explain the hotel's amenities and activities, quickly making everyone feel at home.
+Check-in, in the bright, comfortably furnished atrium lobby, is a pleasure, thanks to the efficiency and helpfulness of friendly receptionists who explain the hotel's amenities and activities, quickly making everyone feel at home.

 Bedrooms - which include some suites and family rooms - are large and well-appointed, with very comfortable big beds (5ft and 6ft depending on room type, including some four-posters) and all of the expected facilities, including flat screen TV, broadband, safe, iron and trouser press and tea/coffee making.
 Rooms are very clean and well maintained - and, unusually, the family rooms are big enough for a couple with four children.